Pulfrich effect: Examples

 The effect was also used well throughout the whole 1993 Doctor Who charity special Dimensions in Time and in dream sequences of the 1997 3rd Rock from the Sun two-part season 2 finale Nightmare on Dick Street.
 In many countries in Europe, a series of short 3D films, produced in the Netherlands, were shown on television.
 Glasses were sold at a chain of petrol stations.
 These short films were mainly travelogues of Dutch localities.
 A Power Rangers Lightspeed Rescue movie called Power Rangers in 3D: Triple Force (later broadcast as two-part Trakeena's Revenge) sold on VHS through McDonald's purportedly used "Circlescan 4D" technology, which is based on the Pulfrich effect, but there was very little 3D present.
 In the United States and Canada, six million 3D Pulfrich glasses were distributed to viewers for an episode of Discovery Channel's Shark Week in 2000.
 Animated programs that employed the Pulfrich effect in specific segments of its programs include Yo Yogi!, The Bots Master, and Space Strikers; they typically achieved the effect through the use of constantly moving background and foreground layers.

 In France, "Le Magazine de la Santé", a long-lasting popular medicine TV-show, has extensively presented the effect in October 2016, inviting its viewers "to see the program in 3D for the first time".

 Some episodes of the Italian/German TV game show "Tutti Frutti" utilised the effect.
 One of the showgirls stripped topless while others danced around her in an anticlockwise pattern, while two additional rear layers were created by graphics moving at different speeds.
 It is not known how viewing glasses were distributed.
 Episodes are widely available on the internet, but only a few use the Pulfrich effect.

 The video game Orb-3D for the Nintendo Entertainment System used the effect (by having the player's ship always moving) and came packed with a pair of glasses.
 So did Jim Power: The Lost Dimension in 3-D for the Super NES, using constantly scrolling backgrounds to cause the effect.
-Also on the first day of Super Mario 64's release, Toys R US offered glasses to view Super Mario 64 through.
-There were only 2 2D compatible technologies which use clear lenses, ChromaDepth and Pulfrich.
-Since ChromaDepth would make Mario (a red-and-blue colored character) look odd, and most walking scenes were filmed with Mario in the foreground slightly left of center, the left having the perpendicular to the long horizon, and the right line of sight extending into the horizon, Pulfrich glasses were assumed to be the type included in the Toys R Us pack.